RivaD2/reading-notes/201/class-09.md

 ![Stimpy](https://media.giphy.com/media/GwRBmXyEOvFtK/giphy.gif)

 ### SOMETHING JUST HAPPENED!
-WHAT IS A JAVASCRIPT EVENT?
+JAVASCRIPT EVENTS?

 #### What is an event?
 What causes one?
 And how do events link into our code?
 * Events happen for all sorts of reasons (when a user clicks on a link, overs over elements on the page or even types on their keyboard)
-* An event is the browers way of letting us know that an interaction of some kind just happened
+* An event is the browsers way of letting us know that an interaction of some kind just happened
 * Scripts respond to events and events trigger code
 * As users interact with a page, and events fired, different functions in code can be triggered
 * Events impact the DOM by triggering it to update pages